Skip to content

 Free.
 No signup.
 No file uploads.
 Ads via AdSense (consent required).

-- Bostock, M. (D3.js) (2024). d3-contour — compute contour polygons using marching squares. github.com/d3/d3-contour (ISC license, npm v4.0.2) — vector contour extraction library used by the Posterize and Hybrid modes; marching squares on per-cluster binary masks after LAB k-means quantisation produces the polygon boundaries that become SVG paths.
+• Bostock, M. (D3.js) (2024). d3-contour — compute contour polygons using marching squares. github.com/d3/d3-contour (ISC license, npm v4.0.2) — contour extraction used ONLY for the optional Sobel edge outline in the Embed preset; the main tracing presets run on VTracer instead.

-- Sobel, I., & Feldman, G. M. (1968).
+• Sobel, I., & Feldman, G. M. (1968).
 A 3×3 Isotropic Gradient Operator for Image Processing.
-Stanford Artificial Intelligence Laboratory (SAIL) talk, 1968 (unpublished; documented in subsequent SAIL technical reports) — gradient operator for the optional outline overlay in Faithful and Hybrid modes.
+Stanford Artificial Intelligence Laboratory (SAIL) talk, 1968 (unpublished; documented in subsequent SAIL technical reports) — gradient operator for the optional edge outline in the Embed preset; produces an edge mask thresholded into a binary contour set traced by d3-contour.

-- WHATWG (live).
-HTML Living Standard — Canvas 2D Context: getImageData(). html.spec.whatwg.org/#dom-context-2d-getimagedata + canvas section 4.12.5 — browser-side raster sampling mechanism: decode WebP into a canvas → getImageData returns the pixel array fed to the bilateral filter and LAB quantiser.
+• WHATWG (live).
+HTML Living Standard — Canvas 2D Context: getImageData(). html.spec.whatwg.org/#dom-context-2d-getimagedata + canvas section 4.12.5 — browser-side raster sampling mechanism: decode WebP into a canvas → getImageData returns the pixel array transferred to the vectorize worker for tracing.

 These are the W3C, ISO/IEC, ITU-T, and IETF specifications the tool implements or builds on.
 Locate them on w3.org, iso.org, itu.int, or datatracker.ietf.org.